yliu1268/cast-workflows/targetedTR/launch_aou/README_aou.md

 # TargetTR on All of Us workbench

 All of this must be run on the workbench itself.
-Once in the workbench,

-Start both cromwell and cloud environment on workbench.
+Once in the workbench,start both cromwell and cloud environment.
 Open notebook and add cromwell setup snippet.
-Run the cell and launch a terminal session adn do the following.
+Run the cell and launch a terminal session and do the following.

 1. Clone the github and navigate to the launch directory.